stitchdata/docs/_integration-schemas/salesforce/contact.md

   - name: "mailingGeocodeAccuracy"
     type: "string"
     description: |
-      The compound form of the accuracy level of the geocode for the contact's mailing address. **Only available if using the REST API.**
+      The compound form of the accuracy level of the geocode for the contact's mailing address.

-      **If using the Bulk API**, track the `mailingLatitude` and `mailingLongitude` fields to replicate the same data.

   - name: "mailingLatitude"
     type: "integer"